ktoso/rx-wiki/Conditional-and-Boolean-Operators.md

 ## doWhile( )
 #### emit the source Observable's sequence, and then repeat the sequence as long as a condition remains true
+> this method is part of the optional (`rxjava-computation-expressions`) package under `rxjava-contrib` and is not included with the core RxJava set of operators

 <img src="/Netflix/RxJava/wiki/images/rx-operators/doWhile.png" width="640" height="540" />​

 The `doWhile( )` operator emits the sequence emitted by the source Observable and then checks to see if a specified condition is true; if so it will resubscribe and reemit the source Observable's sequence, repeating this process until the condition becomes false.